nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

    By default, the client ID is ``nrf-IMEI``, where *IMEI* is the IMEI number of your board.
    If you chose a different name for your thing in AWS IoT, check this option and specify the AWS IoT thing name as client ID.

-.. option:: USE_NRF_CLOUD - Use nRF Cloud
+.. option:: USE_NRF_CLOUD - Use nRF Connect for Cloud

-   If this option is checked, the sample uses the certificates that are stored in the modem with the nRF Cloud security tag.
+   If this option is checked, the sample uses the certificates that are stored in the modem with the nRF Connect for Cloud security tag.

    Uncheck this option if you want to use the certificates added to the :file:`certificates.h` file.